Trinity Chapel (Teampull na Trionaid)

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Gramsdale Standing Stones - 2.6 miles (Prehistoric Site)

 Pobull Fhinn Stone Circle - 3.4 miles (Prehistoric Site)

 Barpa Langass Chambered Cairn - 3.6 miles (Prehistoric Site)

 Nunton Chapel (Teampall Mhuire) - 5 miles (Historic Church)

 St Michael's Chapel, Kallin - 5.3 miles (Historic Church)

 Beinn a' Charra Standing Stone - 5.8 miles (Prehistoric Site)

 Borve Castle - 6.6 miles (Castle)

-Nearest Accommodation to Trinity Chapel (Teampull na Trionaid):
+Nearest Holiday Cottages to Trinity Chapel (Teampull na Trionaid):